Close Button

 Is it possible to buy a home and send my kids to a good school?

+In short, the answer is yes.
+With thousands of schools around the country, it’s important to research what school will be suited to your child’s needs.
+Despite the expenses that come with education, ensuring you have a comprehensive saving strategy set up for both your child’s education and for a mortgage means you can achieve both.
 There is also plenty of stigma surrounding state schools and the quality of education they provide compared to independent and other specialist schools.
 Again, research is crucial, as spending more money on education doesn’t always mean the education will be of a higher standard.
 If you’re on the fence about the type of school to send your child to, the ABC has a great resource that will help you consider all factors.
 Check it out here.
+If you decide to send your kids to a government school, it’s important to consider school catchment areas when purchasing a property.
+Ensuring that you receive financial planning advice as early as possible increases the possibility of being able to achieve both outcomes.

 School catchment areas and property prices

 School catchment areas refer to the location where a state school’s core intake of students must live.
 This zone can span multiple suburbs and may also not include a suburb in its entirety.
 For this reason, it’s important to check with your ideal school to see whether your future home will be in their catchment.
+Domain’s annual School Zones Report confirms that across the nation’s combined capital cities, a high percentage of primary and secondary government school catchment zones not only show strong price growth but also outperform the growth of the suburbs they are located in.

 How can the Inovayt team help me purchase property and give my children a good education?

 You should never have to choose between one significant financial choice and another.
 The Inovayt team understands how important a quality education is as well as having the family home of your dreams.
 As every family situation is different, we take the time to understand your financial situation and the goals you’d like to achieve for your kids now and in the future.
+If you’re torn between paying for education or purchasing a house, get in touch with our financial advisor team today.

 Struggling to choose between buying a house and sending your kids to a good school?